Options

 If you call this method multiple times, the new pipelines will be appended to any existing post pipelines already set.
 Use the resetPostPipeline method to clear them first, if required.

-You can optionally also sets the pipelineData property, if the parameter is given.
+You can optionally also set the postPipelineData property, if the parameter is given.

 Parameters